robertkirkman/sm64ex-bbb-doc/README.md

 ```

 > [!NOTE]
 > You should now be able to follow any of the [other guides](#other-software-made-usable-by-the-patched-sdl) in this document.
 If you're looking for one of them instead of the Super Mario 64 PC port, skip there.
-Currently, [mupen64plus](#mupen64plus) offers better in-game performance than sm64ex.

 14. Download the Super Mario 64 PC port and place your Super Mario 64 ROM in the repository root directory, replacing `baserom.us.z64` with your ROM's filename (any localization):